HelpGiveThanks/HGTconfiguration/README.md

 #####L. CAUTION: Enable FirstLastName plugin if your forum is for only people you know and trust.

 1. In your cPanel File Manager, open your your Vanilla's .../plugins/CAUTION/ folder.
-1. Click 'Select all' from the cPanel file menubar.
+1. Click on the FirstLastNames folder to select it.
 1. Click 'Copy' (not move file) from the cPanel top menubar.
-1. Delete /CAUTION/ from the list of folders in the popup text box, so that no /plugins/ is the last folder in this list.
+1. Delete /CAUTION/ from the list of folders in the popup text box, so that /plugins/ is the last folder in this list.
 1. Click the 'Copy File(s)' button to copy FirstLastName folder to the Plugins folder.
 1. Click your browser's tab for your forum dashboard.
 1. Refresh it to show the FirstLastName plugin.